CREATING A SAFER, GREENER WORLD

 THE CHALLENGE: Design a way to improve scooter riding behavior.

 MY ROLE: Product Designer

-I worked with two other designers, to create a positive behavior changing strategy addition for Lime’s mobile application.
-I led the strategic direction, business research, & idea generation.
+I worked with two other designers, Judy Sunwoo and Mauro Semedo, to create a positive behavior changing strategy addition to Lime’s mobile application.
+I led business research, idea generation, & strategic implementation.

 PLATFORM: Feature Addition + Gamification (Mobile)

 “Scooters face bans and restrictions worldwide…” - CNN